shingarey/leetcode-solutions/README.md

 # leetcode-solutions
-solutions of the leetcode progrmming problems
+solutions to the leetcode programming problems